collective/collective.texttospeech/README.rst

     The Text-To-Speech feature enabled.

-You can pause/resume the reader at any time by selecting '⏸ Pause'/'▶ Resume'.
+You can pause/resume the reader at any time by selecting 'Pause'/'Resume'.